sptFredrikLuvo/EPi.Commerce.Payments/Geta.EPi.Commerce.Payments.Klarna.Checkout/README.md

 }
 ```

 - Confirm which is called after user confirmed the payment in first step.
-In this step you have to create order in your system and call Klarna Confirm.
-In response you will receive another HTML snippet to render on the page.
+In this step you call Klarna Confirm, in response you will receive another HTML snippet to render on the page.
 This snippet contains information about payment confirmation.
 Example:

 ```
 public ActionResult KlarnaConfirm(string klarnaOrder) {
-    var location = new Uri(klarnaOrder);

-    ConfirmCart();

-    var response = _checkoutClient.Confirm(location);

-    var model = new KlarnaCheckoutView(CurrentPage)
+    var model = new KlarnaCheckoutViewModel(currentPage);
+    model.KlarnaTransactionId = klarnaOrder;

+	if (string.IsNullOrEmpty(klarnaOrder))
+		return RedirectToAction("Index");

+	try
 	{
-        Snippet = response.Snippet
-    };
-    if (ControllerContext.IsChildAction)
+		// here you should rename cart (use transaction id) and remove anonymous cookie model.KlarnaHtmlSnippet = _checkoutClient.GetConfirm(klarnaOrder);

+		return View(model);
+	}
+	catch (Exception ex)
 	{
-        return PartialView(model);
+		_log.ErrorFormat("Klarna confirm failed. ", ex);

 	}
 	return View(model);
 }
 ```

 - Push is called from Klarna when order is confirmed, but status not updated to created.
 Klarna client's Confirm already sets status to created, but this is still required for Klarna Checkout.
+In this step you should create the order in your system.
 Here is an example:

 ```
 public ActionResult KlarnaPush(string klarnaOrder)
 {
-    var location = new Uri(klarnaOrder);
+    var response = CheckoutClient.Confirm(klarnaOrder);

-    _checkoutClient.Acknowledge(location);
+	// Order updated from status complete to created if (response.Status == Geta.Klarna.Checkout.Models.OrderStatus.Created)
+	{
+		// Create order in your system.
+Response object contains billing address and more CreateOrder(response);
+	}

     return new HttpStatusCodeResult(HttpStatusCode.OK);
 }